What Are NEMA Ratings for Enclosure

 Enclosures provide certain protections against the ingress of dust.
 Enclosures of heat generating devices will not bring the external surface to a temperature that can ignite or discolor the dust or ignite the dust-air mixture in the surrounding atmosphere.

-Indoor hazardous locations that are classified as Class II, Groups E, F, or G, as defined in the National Electrical Code (NFPA 70), such as grain elevators, coal preparation plants, and plastic producers.
+Indoor hazardous locations are classified as Class II, Groups E, F, or G, as defined in the National Electrical Code (NFPA 70), such as grain elevators, coal preparation plants, and plastic producers.

 Type 12